Call

 • When a pre and post-tour stopover is chosen, the same stopover location must be chosen each way, due to the airline used.

-• When selecting an Arrive Early or Stay Behind in conjunction with a Stopover Package, the stopover will take place after the departure date you select for your Arrive Early or Stay Behind.
+• When selecting to Stay Behind after your tour in conjunction with a Stopover Package, your stopover will take place before your final flight home.

 • Stopover packages are subject to availability.